raghavrastogi75/wandb/README.md

 # Speech Model Evaluation Data Explorer

-This project provides a utility and a simple web application to analyze and visualize speech recognition model evaluation data, focusing on metrics like performance scores (F1, precision, recall, accuracy), latency, and hallucination detection.
+This project provides a utility and a simple application to query a dataframe and ask complex questions that listed below.
+It uses a realtime speech to speech model to generate answers

 ## Installation